 Engaging Impacted Communities in Reducing Gun Violence

-The Educational Fund to Stop Gun Violence recognizes that we must engage impacted communities – specifically communities of color – in our work to reduce gun deaths.
+The Coalition to Stop Gun Violence recognizes that we must engage impacted communities – specifically communities of color – in our work to reduce gun deaths.
 Using a public health and equity framework, we partner with impacted communities to tackle both the root causes of violence and the unregulated access to firearms that fuels it.
 Through our Engaging Impacted Communities program we develop authentic relationships with community leaders and organizers, host advocacy workshops, and build community-driven advocacy networks.

 Amplifying the work of the communities impacted by daily gun violence.